EricGao888/RumorDetection/README.md

 ## Data
 * download the dataset from the link and put it under the attention folder
 * data process:
-under /dataset, twitter15_new and twitter16_new has the data  which has same records with Tree Structure but the format is different
+under /dataset, twitter16_new has the data  which has same records with Tree Structure but the format is different
-* process.py load the data from the twitter15_new and twitter16_new to pickle file which is used in run.py
+* process.py under the dataset folder load the data from the twitter16_new to pickle file which is used in run.py
 * [dataset](https://1drv.ms/u/s!ApBEiUtUqBjHzBdZn_bSE-GfA1Vd?e=aSRSWy)
 ## Run
 * python run.py => this is only attention version.
 The main file